 Do I need to register for a short stay in the Netherlands?

 If you’re moving to the Netherlands for less than four months (and aren’t just a tourist travelling around), then you still need to register as a non-resident in an RNI municipality.

 An RNI is a municipality that has the ability to enter you into the non-resident’s database.

 To find out which municipalities you can register at as a non-resident, here’s a government list.

-Let’s say you’ve managed to figure it all out — you have your BSN, you’re a registered citizen, everything is in order — but you’re about to change address.
-You have to notify your municipality office, even if you’re moving within the same municipality (I know, I know, it’s a pain.)
+Let’s say you’ve managed to figure it all out — you have your BSN, you’re a registered citizen, and everything is in order — but you’re about to change your address.
+You have to notify your municipality office, even if you’re moving within the same municipality (we know, we know, it’s a pain.)

 If you’re looking to romanticise your life by dropping everything at once and dashing off to a different region/country — then just make sure to pop into your local municipality office during the montage.

 If you leave the Netherlands without telling anyone in the municipality, the municipality is going to assume you’re still living there.
 This becomes a problem when somebody notices that you don’t have health insurance or haven’t paid tax — both mandatory when living in the Netherlands.